Macquarie is accessible by a range of transport modes

 Step 2: Decide if you want a locker

-Locker hire is $25 for each 6-month period or part thereof.
+Annual locker hire is $25 for period 1 February to 31 January (or part thereof).
 Pay the locker hire fee online, as you will need your receipt number to complete your application.

-Note, if you are renewing your access, submit your application before the start of the next 6-month period to ensure we can provide the same locker.
+Note, if you are renewing your access, submit your application before 31 January to ensure we can provide the same locker.

 Step 3: Fill in the online application form